idh-cologne-tools-ressourcen-infra/exercise-12/README.md

 ## Step 3
 Download or copy the tex file into this repository, add it to git and push it to the server, as usual.

+## Links
+The best short introduction (and reference) can be found [here](http://mirrors.ctan.org/info/lshort/german/l2kurz.pdf).
+Apart from this, there is a [Wikibook about LaTeX](https://en.wikibooks.org/wiki/LaTeX), and, of course, [tex.stackexchange](https://tex.stackexchange.com).